 Church of England Central Readers Council (CRC)

 The Church of England Readers website is well worth exploring.
 It features latest news, events, resources and information.
-Lifelong learning modules are being created that count as CMD and the Spotlight pages have useful articles to resource the strands of ministry.
+Lifelong learning modules are being created that count as CMD and the new website is developing ministry aids.

 CMD for Readers